wix/wix-headless-example/README.md

 ### Headless Subscriptions

-The Headless Subscriptions API is demonstrated in the [`pages/subscriptions.js`](./pages/subscriptions.js) file.
-This file handles the subscription operations.
-It demonstrates how to use
-the [Wix Pricing Plans API](https://dev.wix.com/docs/sdk/backend-modules/pricing-plans/introduction) to manage and sell subscriptions to services provided by your site.
+The [`pages/subscriptions.js`](./pages/subscriptions.js) file demonstrates how to use the [Wix Pricing Plans API](https://dev.wix.com/docs/sdk/backend-modules/pricing-plans/introduction) to fetch a list of plans provided by your site.

 > **[Wix Pricing Plans API](https://dev.wix.com/docs/sdk/backend-modules/pricing-plans/introduction)**: This API allows
 > you to create and manage your plans and orders.